Carapacik/swagger_parser/swagger_parser/README.md

   # Optional.
 Sets the programming language.
   # Current available languages are: dart, kotlin
   language: dart

+  # Optional.
+If 'schema_path' and 'schema_url' are specified, what will be used.
+  # Current available options are: path, url.
+  prefer_schema_from: url

   # Optional (dart only).
 Set 'true' to generate data classes using freezed package.
   freezed: false